jakebellacera/scenery.js/README.md

 Returns `true` or `false`, depending on whether the animation sequence has been paused or not.

+Because Scenery can only pause after an animation has _completed_, you may be succeptable to race conditions.
+If timing is important to you, consider binding to the Scenery element's `scenery:paused` and `scenery:resumed` events instead.

 #### currentScene()

 Returns a number representing the index of the current scene.